vmsmith/CookBook/soup_mussel.md

 1. Chop the onion
 2. Chop the shallots
+3. Slice the carrot
+4. Mince the garlic cloves

 #### Directions

-1. In a saucepan with a lid, heat the olive oil and brown the chopped onion and shallots, the sliced carrot and the garlic seeds
+1. In a saucepan with a lid, heat the olive oil and brown the chopped onion and shallots, the sliced carrot and the garlic cloves
+2.